Do Professional Chefs Use Cast Iron Cookware?

 Takeaways – Do Professional Chefs Use Cast Iron Cookware?

-Professional chefs love using cast iron to prepare various recipes, especially those requiring high amounts of heat.
+Professional chefs love using cast iron to prepare various recipes, especially those requiring high heat.

-In case you want to use cast iron to roast your veggies or char your meat, remember to give it a couple of minutes to absorb heat.
+If you want cast iron to roast your veggies or char your meat, remember to give it a few minutes to absorb heat.

-Cast iron isn’t too good at distributing heat, so you’ll need to preheat it to avoid cold spots.
+Cast iron isn’t good at distributing heat, so you must preheat it to avoid cold spots.

 Once you master preparing food in cast iron you will wonder why everyone is not using it…